ETCLabs/sACN/docs/pages/using_dmx_merger.md

 Also keep in mind that if less than 512 per-address priorities are inputted, then the remaining slots will be treated as if they had a per-address priority of 0.

-The way to input this data is to pass it in directly, using the update source data function.
-This function takes pointers to the NULL start code and per-address priority buffers, their lengths, and the universe priority value.
-If the NULL start code or per-address-priority data is not being updated, the corresponding pointer should be NULL, with a length of 0.
-Therefore, this function allows the updating of one or the other, or both.
+The way to input this data for a source is to pass it in directly, using one of the update functions.
+The application can use these functions to update the levels, universe priority, and/or per-address priorities (PAPs) individually.
+Keep in mind that both a level and a priority (universe or PAP) must be inputted for a slot before the source can be factored into the merge for that slot.

 <!-- CODE_BLOCK_START -->
 ```c